 Types of accommodation in Toronto

-This uneven distribution of wealth means that there are apartments available for people from all walks of life almost anywhere in the city.
-While the districts in the west and north have some extremely expensive properties and rentals, there are plenty of townhouses, high-rises, and small houses in and amongst them from which to choose.
+This uneven distribution of wealth means there are apartments available for people from all walks of life almost anywhere in the city.
+While the districts in the west and north have some extremely expensive properties and rentals, there are plenty of townhouses, high-rises, and small houses in and among them from which to choose.

 Finding accommodation in Toronto

 The best way to find accommodation in Toronto is by perusing the plethora of online listings.
 Real-estate agents can also be incredibly helpful, as they are familiar with the market and the logistics around leasing and negotiations.
 In many cases, these agents also host listings on their company websites.
 Landlords are responsible for paying the agent's commission, so expats needn’t worry about incurring extra costs.

 Renting accommodation in Toronto

 Once an expat has found a property they like, they must review and sign the lease.
 Leases can be negotiated with the landlord, and normally require two months' notice before moving out.